 Operations began in this area in 2010 with a daily VaR of 95%.
-The average percentage use of the daily VaR limit during 2014 was the lowest for the last 4 years, closing with a zero value at 31 December, whereas to date the stop-loss has never been activated.
+The average percentage use of the daily VaR limit during 2014 was the lowest of the last 4 years, closing at 31 December with a value of around zero, whereas to date the stop-loss has never been activated.